David Kolin

-David Kolin (born June 26, 1958 in Columbus, Georgia), better known as Dr. Dave, is a TV and radio veteran and former orthodontist who first became an on-air talent on the show “Made In New York” with Matt Lauer and Jill Rappaport.
+David Kolin, better known as Dr. Dave, is a TV and radio veteran and former orthodontist who first became an on-air talent on the show “Made In New York” with Matt Lauer and Jill Rappaport.
 Kolin is known for two radio and comedy companies he created, DB Communications and United Stations Radio Networks.

 Early life

 Kolin was born in Columbus, Georgia and lived in New York.
 Most of his childhood was spent in New York City.
 As a child, he listened to Don Imus and old radio broadcasts of the Shadow.

 Kolin attended New York University for his undergraduate degree, New York University for his DDS, and Fairleigh Dickinson University for Orthodontics.

 Career

 Kolin’s first experience on the radio began when Scott Shannon offered him a job at Z100 for $25/week writing, producing, and voicing comedy.
 That arrangement didn't last long as the station went from worst to first in less than three months.
 Suddenly there were dozens of stations copying that Top 40 Z100 format.
 As a result, Kolin had a built in syndication network which grew to 3 formats of comedy for the biggest names in radio including Rick Dees in LA and John Lander in Houston.
 Kolin co-hosted the John Lander Q Morning Zoo in Houston as well as a syndicated weekend show, "John Landers Hit mUsic USA."
 Kolin started a radio syndication company, DB Communications which eventually became part of the United Stations Radio Networks.